kstenerud/concise-encoding/ce-structure.md

 #### Key Collisions

-Key collisions occur when two or more identical keys are present in the same encoded map.
+Key collisions occur when two or more identical keys are present in the same encoded map (assuming the map disallows duplicates).
 The most common ways systems tend to handle key collisions are:

  * Take the initial key and reject all duplicate keys (choose the first instance)
  * Replace the value for each duplicate encountered (choose the last instance)